stolostron/kui-web-terminal/README.md

 ## How to run image locally
 1. `oc login` to your OpenShift cluster; we will use the kube token from this login to create the `acm-access-token-cookie` to fetch the RHACM header and perform the `oc login` in the terminal session.
-2. If you don't already have the test submodule, initialize and fetch the automated tests repo by running `git submodule update --init --recursive`
+2. If you don't already have the test submodule, initialize and fetch the automated tests repo by running `git submodule update --init --recursive`.
+The docker run make target in step 4 has a dependency on the test submodule Makefile.
 3. Follow the steps in [mcm-kui-tests](https://github.com/open-cluster-management/mcm-kui-tests#how-to-run-nightwatch-tests) to set up env vars:
 ```
 export K8S_CLUSTER_MASTER_IP=https://your.cluster.ip:port
 export K8S_CLUSTER_USER=your-username
 export K8S_CLUSTER_PASSWORD=your-password
 ```
-4. `make run DOCKER_IMAGE_AND_TAG=<your kui-web-terminal image name>`
+4. `make run DOCKER_IMAGE_AND_TAG=<your kui-web-terminal image name (e.g. quay.io/open-cluster-management/kui-web-terminal:1.0.0)>`

 ---

 ## How to debug kui-web-terminal
 Proxy/Server:
-- Add an environment variable to the container:  `DEBUG='*'` Client/UI:
+- Add an environment variable to the container:  `DEBUG='*'` Client/UI (from the VWT page):
-- Browser developer tools > Application tab > Local Storage > Add `debug='*'`'
+- Browser developer tools > Application tab > Local Storage > Add `debug='*'`'.
+View logs in Browser developer tools > Console tab.
 - Browser developer tools > Network tab > Filter requests by WebSocket/WS > Click the request in the table > Click Messages tab

 ---